p-lnhrt/ddog-homework/problem-2/README.md

 Section 1.3.1 showed that we actually only need 3 columns from the input files.
 To spare memory space, the `pandas` CSV reader has been set up such that only the required columns are loaded into memory.

-The first stage of the computation is dedicated to get for each unique player its lists of played teams.
+The first stage of the computation is dedicated to get for each unique player its list of played teams.
 Players with a list of less than 3 teams are discarded since no triple can be generated with less than three teams.
 The second stage of the computation consists in building a triple counter by iterating over the players returned by the first stage.
 For each player, we generate all the 3-combinations (triples) from its played-team list and update the triple counter.
 The counter